 But is this candy really a praline?
 No, probably it’s not.
 According to my The New Food Lover’s Companion book, a praline is a “brittle confection made of almonds and caramelized sugar.”
 Alternative definitions I found included pecans or other nuts.
 While there are no nuts in this recipe (though you certainly could add them if you wanted to), I still have no idea what else to call it and if it’s good enough for David Lebovitz, it’s good enough for me.

 When it came time for me to make a dessert for Thanksgiving I decided to make a Chocolate Cake with Salted Butter Caramel.
-I’ve added this praline as a garnish (it wasn’t in the original recipe), and before I give you the cake recipe in later post, I thought this sugar caramelization process warranted its own explanatory post.
+I’ve added this praline as a garnish (it wasn’t in the original recipe), and before I give you the cake recipe in a later post, I thought this sugar caramelization process warranted its own explanatory post.
 I had to make it a few times before I got it right and I wanted to document the process in greater detail.

 What is Fleur de Sel?
 Well, first and foremost, it’s salt.
-But specifically it’s sea salt, the most famous of which comes from France and is harvested by hand, scraped off the top of the salt pans as they form.
+But specifically, it’s sea salt, the most famous of which come from France and is harvested by hand, scraped off the top of the salt pans as they form.
 As you can see in the photos below, it has larger crystals and is slightly grey due to the minerals in it.
 I put in a mortar and pestle to break it up a little.
 If you don’t have fleur de sel, that’s ok.
 You can use any coarse salt or sea salt, but don’t use iodized table salt because it doesn’t have the same texture and the taste would be too strong.
 I used Sel de Guerande from Brittany which I bought a few years back in a spice shop in Chicago, but it can also be purchased online at Amazon, like this Fleur de Sel

 Fleur de Sel Praline